model-driven-devops/mdd/exercises/initial-setup.md

 ```

 ## Dependencies
 The first step is to install the dependencies.
-There are two sets of dependencies, Python and Ansible
+There are two ways to satisfy the dependancies.
+The first
+is to install them into a Python virtual environment locally on your computer.
+The second is to run
+the tooling from a container.

+### Running Locally
-### Python Dependancies
+#### Python Dependancies
 Next, tt is highly recommended that you create a virtual environment to make it easier to
 install the dependencies without conflict: